tylambe/scopes-workshop/README.md

-# Functions & Scopes Workshop
+# Hack Reactor: Functions & Scopes Workshop

 You're here to solidify your understanding of Functions & Scopes in JavaScript.